philoye/philoye.com/README.markdown

 If you change `helpers.rb`, you'll need to kill and restart guard.

 ## Deployment
-Run `rake deploy`, which will copy the contents of the build directory to your production server.
+Run `rake deploy`, which will copy the contents of the build directory to your production server using `scp`.

 ## License
 Content, logos, and photos: All rights reserved.